 SUMMARY OF SERVICES OFFERED

 I do not currently contract with any insurance carriers.
-If requested, I can provide insurance claim forms if you want to seek reimbursement from your insurance company.
-I accept checks, cash, or all major credit/debit cards.
+If requested, I can provide a detailed receipt and insurance claim form (superbill) if you want to seek reimbursement from your insurance company.
+I accept checks, cash, HSA and FSA cards, and all major credit/debit cards.
 Please contact me for additional information about specific fees.

 NOTICE OF PRIVACY PRACTICES